Sbussiso/InboxAI/README.md

 - initial start display

-  when you first log in the first email display will be empty, Just press next.
+  when you first log in the first email display will be empty, Just press next and then back to view it and all others.
 This will be resolved in a future update.